bitswan-space/bitswan-space.github.io/blog/content/posts/Incident-report-cetin-post.md

 ---
-title: "From Stock Automation to Daily Discord Updates with BitSwan"
+title: "Anomaly to Insight: A Real-World Root Cause Analysis"
-date: 2025-07-28T15:00:00+01:00
+date: 2025-08-13T15:00:00+01:00
 author: "lukas_vecerka"
-description: "Learn how to create and deploy a weather-checking automation using BitSwan and Cursor, an AI-powered coding assistant.
-This step-by-step guide shows how to use natural language to generate code, test locally with the BitSwan CLI, and deploy using the BitSwan VSCode extension.
-Ideal for developers looking to streamline automation with LLM-based tools."
+description: "A real-world root cause analysis of a telecommunications system failure.
+Highlighting how sudden spikes in RAM usage led to CPU overloads, service degradation, and client disconnects.
+Using BitSwan and Grafana for monitoring, the team traced the issue to MongoDB's primary elections, revealing systemic memory and CPU pressures."
-tags: ["BitSwan","Tutorial", "Cursor","AI coding assistant","LLM automation","Weather API"]
+tags: ["BitSwan", "Automation","Anomaly detection","Grafana","Telecommunication"]
 categories: ["BitSwan Automations"]
 draft: false
 ---